howardisaacson/Intro-to-Astro-2021/Week2_numpy_astropy/README.md

    - What should the instructors do differently this week?

 2) Short Tutorial on pandas (python data spreadsheets).
 Instructor screenshares, and:
-   - Use git to download this repository.
+   - Use git to download this repository (git folder).
-   - Show how to open a Jupyter notebook in this repository from the command line and adds the bash code snippets to the Zoom comments so students can copy paste.
+   - Open Jupyter notebook in this repository from the command line.
+The instructor will add these commands to the comments in the zoom channel so you can copy paste.
-   - Opens iPython, and executes the python review and the pandas introduction section.
+   - Open `pandas_tutorial.ipynb`.
+To execute each cell, press shift+enter at the same time.
+The instructor will step through the first few cells, but you'll get to finish this one on your own.

 3) Short Tutorial on matplotlib (python plotting).
 Instructor screenshares, and: (add matplotlib intro here)
-   - .
+   -

 4) Writing prompt
    - Please create a Google Drive and share it with the instructors.
 Please keep all of your writing responses, completed tutorials, notes, etc. in this Drive.